-We’re excited you’re joining us for the Inner Womb Bloom- Women’s Plant Medicine Retreat.
+We’re excited you’re joining us for the Cornucopia: A Heart and Womb Harvest- Women’s Plant Medicine Retreat.
 There’s a lot of information to take in.
 We recommend taking a moment, sitting down with a cup of tea and carefully reading this in its entirety.

 There are two forms to be filled out.
 Read them and be truthful in all your responses in regards to your health.
 Please do that ASAP as there could be information in there that Helen need to ask you about.